October 30

 "Sense and Sensibility", Jane Austen's first published novel, brought out by Thomas Egerton in London, today in 1811.
 She was 35 years old.
 "Pride and Prejudice" followed in 1813, "Mansfield Park" in 1814, "Emma" in 1815, all of them written at Chawton House, the Elizabethan manor in Hampshire which her brother had acquired.

-"Persuasion, which she called "The Elliots" and may have been the reason for Mary Ann Evans choosing the nom de plume that she did, came out in 1817, alongside Northanger Abbey, both posthumously.
+"Persuasion, which she called "The Elliots" and may have been the reason for Mary Ann Evans choosing the nom de plume that she did (though, if so, she dropped one of the "l"s), came out in 1817, alongside Northanger Abbey, both posthumously.
 She had fallen ill in 1816, with what was probably Addison's Disease, though that had not yet been discovered and so it was not available for diagnosis, let alone treatment.
 In April 1817 she made her will; in May she was hospitalised in Winchester; on July 18th she died.
 Six days later she was buried in Winchester Cathedral, where you can still see her grave.

 Amber pages